Izumo-taisha: Origins

 According to Kojiki, the legendary stories of old Japan, and Nihon Shoki, the chronicles of old Japan, Izumo-taisha was considered the largest wooden structure in Japan when it was originally constructed.
 Before being known as Izumo Ōyashiro or Izumo-taisha, the shrine was known as Okami-no-miya in Izumo, Itsukashinokami-no-miya, Kizuki-no-Oyashiro, Kizuki-no-miya, or Iwakumanoso-no-miya.

-Evidence of the original Grand Shrine has been found.
-For example, part of one of the pillars for the structure was found: three cedar trees with a three-meter diameter at its base.
-It is on display at the shrine.
-Although there is not much early evidence one can see when visiting, there is a shop just before the main entrance that has a smaller scale model of the original main structure made by local college students.
+Three cedar trunks believed to be evidence of the original Grand Shrine have been found and are displayed at the shrine.
+In addition to these, there is a shop just before the main entrance that has a model of the original main structure made by local college students.

 History

 During the Kamakura period, around 1200, the main structure was reduced in size.
 Then in 1744, the shrine was reconstructed to the present size of 24 meters high and 11 meters square at its base.

 In the 18th and 19th centuries, as travel became more common in Japan, the shrine became a central place of pilgrimage.

 Since the shrine spirit was settled in the inner shrine in 1744, it has been relocated three times for renovation of the inner shrine, using a traditional ceremony.
 The relocations took place in 1809, 1881, and 1953.